18F/dol-whd-14c/DeliveryProcess.md

 - **Done** (work warrants demonstration to stakeholders at the next sprint review)
 - **Closed** (work has been demoed, released, announced, so the story is no longer worth looking at)

-## Picking up stories

-The Scrum Master is responsibile for the overall state of the board, and the team is responsible for making sure their work is represented.
-When a contributing member starts a story, they move the card to the appropriate column and self-assigns so the team knows the state of the work and who is responsible for it.

-## Grooming

-The PO is responsible for working with the team to make sure stories are appropriately groomed, including a value proposition and acceptance criteria.
-Team members can add implementation details as is useful for them, though these are not required.
-Team members are encouraged to ask for clarification for stories at any time and should not pick up stories that are not acceptably groomed.

-## Bugs, spikes, chores, and tasks

-As these items do not represent direct value for users, we relax our grooming criteria.
-Formal acceptance criteria is not required, though bugs should include steps to reproduce using [behavior-driven development](https://en.wikipedia.org/wiki/Behavior-driven_development) criteria, including a scenario with these elements:
- - Given [set of conditions]
- - When [input]
- - Then [expected state]
- - And [additional expected state information, as needed]
- - But [description of unexpected behavior/condition]

-## WIP limits
-We do not currently use WIP ("Work in Progress") limits but may choose to incorporate them in the future to our In Progress, Review/QA, and Awaiting Acceptance columns to focus the team's efforts, avoid spreading ourselves too thin, and delay delivering work.

 ## Definition of Done

 Our Definition of Done captures the team's agreed-upon standards for how we get work done at a consistent level of quality.
 Having a DoD ensures that non-functional requirements (NFRs) don't have to be re-litigated for every piece of work taken on; cards can be focused on just the relevant details, and new team members aren't surprised by assumed expectations of their colleagues.